William Bede Dalley: Attorney General

 In February 1875 Dalley joined the third Robertson ministry as Attorney General of New South Wales and was nominated to the Legislative Council.
 He was appointed a Queen's Counsel on 19 March 1877, towards the end of his first term as Attorney General.
-Robertson resigned in March 1877 but was in power again five months later with Dalley in his old position until December.
-For the next five years Dalley took no part in politics, although in 1881 he petitioned against the Chinese restriction bill on the floor of the Legislative Council and managed to change some of its worst features.
+Robertson resigned in March 1877, although in 1881 he petitioned against the Chinese restriction bill on the floor of the Legislative Council and managed to change some of its worst features.
 In January 1883 he became Attorney General in the Stuart ministry, and in 1884 his Speeches on the Proposed Federal Council for Australasia were published.

-In February 1885 Dalley, as Acting-Premier during the absence of Stuart from the colony, offered a detachment of New South Wales troops to go to the Sudan.
-Though there was opposition in some quarters this was taken up with great enthusiasm in others and a contingent was sent.
-The Stuart ministry resigned in October 1885 and Dalley did not hold office again.
 In 1887 he joined with Parkes and Cardinal Moran in pleading against the hangings for the Mount Rennie rape case.
 Their effort was unsuccessful.

-His health began to weaken and his last two years were spent practically in retirement.
 He died in the Sydney suburb of Darling Point.
 One of his sons John Bede Dalley became well known as a journalist and novelist in Sydney.

 There is a memorial to him in St Paul's Cathedral.